msu-cmse-courses/cmse495-SS24/0211-ASSIGNMENT_Plan_Video.md

 Videos will be graded for professionalism and completeness.
 Instructors will count off points for poor quality sound or visualizations.
 This video will specifically want to see an end-to-end demo of the the entire workflow.
 Show everything from inputs, to how the data is processed to outputs.

----
-# Post-Submission

-Put a copy of your video in the Project_Deliverables folder in your team drive.

 Written by Dr. Dirk Colbry, Michigan State University
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.